scriptengineio/docs/SDK.md

 - company_role: Visistor' company role.
 - linkedin_url: Visistor's linkeding url.

-# Real-time Engine
-Interact with Squid's real-time engine.

 ## squid.engine([{ sp : 'https://myserver.com' }]);
-Connect to squid's real-time engine.
+Connect to squid's realtime engine.
 Do more then just stream, react and enrich visitor's identity.

 ### Options
  - sp:  **Optional**.
 Define your own service provider.
-As soon as Squid's SDK attempts to provide details of the visitor it will replace the event's detail with whatever your service provider resolves.
-Squid will make a `POST` request and send visitor's identificationin the`body`.
+As soon as Squid's SDK attempts to provide details of en `event`, you can replace its content with any other payload comming from your server.
+ -- `visitor.identified`: **POST /visitor_details** `{visitorID}`

 ## Usage